Perturbation analysis on T-eigenvalues of third-order tensors

-As for the case of non-diagonalizable matrices, the Bauer-Fike theorem has been generalized in \cite{1986Generalization,Golub2013matrix}.
-Moreover, this result on only part of the spectrum of a matrix was also considered in \cite{1986Generalization}.
+Extending the Bauer-Fike theorem to the case of non-diagonalizable matrices has been explored in \cite{1986Generalization,Golub2013matrix}.
+Moreover, the perturbation result depending on part of the spectra of a matrix with disjoint spectral sets was also considered in \cite{1986Generalization}.

-We generalize this celebrated result to third-order tensor case as follows.
-Noted that the Bauer-Fike Theorem considered in Theorem 5.3 of \cite{cao2021tensor} at the same time is one special case of the next result.
-They only considered the $2$-norm case. \begin{Theorem}[Bauer-Fike Theorem for Tensors] Let $\mathcal{A}\in \mathbb{C}^{m \times m \times n}$ be an $F$-diagonalizable tensor.
-That is,
+In this subsection, we first present a generalization of the renowned Bauer-Fike theorem, applicable not only to diagonalizable matrices but also to the third-order tensor case.
+Furthermore, we extend it into other general forms to encompass non-diagonalizable matrices within the context of third-order tensors.